The baccalaureate degree in nursing at Bemidji State University is accredited by the Commission on Collegiate Nursing Education.

 Bemidji State’s next accreditation visit from the CCNE is planned for the fall of 2017.

-The Associate Degree (AS/RN) and Diploma (PN) programs are currently pursuing accreditation with the National League for Nursing Commission for Nursing Education Accreditation (CNEA), an esteemed national accreditation agency.
+The Associate Degree (AS/RN) and Diploma (PN) programs are currently pursuing accreditation with the Accreditation Commission for Education in Nursing (ACEN), an esteemed national accreditation agency.

 The program is approved by the Minnesota Board of Nursing.
 Prospective students have the opportunity to determine whether the program meets their needs.

 Obtaining the national accreditation designation will be an affirmation of high standards of nursing education.